mueedhafiz1982/Point-cloud-generation-from-2D-image/README.md

 # Point-cloud-generation-from-2D-image
 Python implementation of our upcoming paper on point cloud generation from 2D image technique.
-Code will me released soon!
+Code will be released soon!